Mahi-Mahi Recipes For High-Protein & Low-Fat Meals

 Here are just a few of the ways mahi-mahi recipes in your diet can benefit your health:

-Whether you’re on a high-protein, low-fat diet or not, everyone needs protein.
+Whether you’re on a low-carb or a low-fat diet, everyone needs protein.

 Proteins are necessary for tissue growth, development, and maintenance, and also serve as a fuel source for the body.
 The recommended daily allowance (RDA) for adults aged 18 and older is 0.8 grams of protein per kilogram of body weight per day (or 0.36 grams per pound), which means someone who weighs 150 pounds would aim for an intake of around 54 grams of protein every day.

 While that number might seem high, on its own, mahi-mahi provides 20 grams of protein per 3-ounce serving.
 Additionally, mahi-mahi is considered a complete protein because it provides all eight essential amino acids that the body cannot produce on its own.

 While getting enough protein is certainly important, the problem is that many high protein foods (i.e. beef, pork, cheese, etc.) are also high in fat.
 The reason mahi-mahi recipes are preferable for those on a high-protein, low-fat diet is that the 3-ounce serving mentioned above only contains around 93 calories and 1 gram of fat.